jfjensen/CarND-Path-Planning-Project/README.md

 ##### Constructing the predicate "Is there a car in front?" (lines 150-189)

+If the vector containing vehicles in front for the same lane as the autonomous vehicle is of non-zero length then this predicate return true.

 ##### Constructing the predicate "Does the car in front have a lower speed?" (lines 191-252)

 ##### Constructing the predicate "Is the car at less than maximum speed?" (lines 254-267)

 ##### Constructing the predicates "Are there lanes to the left or right?" (lines 270-294)

+If the autonomous vehicle is in the leftmost lane it cannot change to 'the left lane', because there isn't any.
+Likewise for the rightmost lane.
+There is no lane to the right.

 ##### Constructing the predicates "Can our car move the left or right lane?" (lines 296-375)

+Are there any vehicles in the vectors for the left or right lanes?
+If not, then these predicates return true.

 ##### Constructing the action "Keep current speed (and lane)" (lines 378-382)